 Turning the Paradigm on its Head – Efficacy Without Sacrificing Simplicity

 Kasada helps businesses ensure their online traffic integrity by mitigating bot attacks in a way that is elegantly simple and superiorly effective.
-Unlike legacy bot management tools that are rule-dependent, easy-to-detect, and expensive to maintain, Kasada’s ruleless approach finds the immutable evidence associated with malicious automation whenever bots interact with your websites, mobile apps and APIs — and overcomes both the financial and technical issues that have made automated attacks so difficult to defend against.
+Unlike legacy bot mitigation and management tools that are rule-dependent, easy-to-detect, and expensive to maintain, Kasada’s ruleless approach finds the immutable evidence associated with malicious automation whenever bots interact with your websites, mobile apps and APIs — and overcomes both the financial and technical issues that have made automated attacks so difficult to defend against.

 First, it makes automated attacks financially unviable and slow by hitting the attackers where it hurts – their wallets.
 A cryptographic proof-of-work challenge able to increase in difficulty is designed to exhaust the compute resources of automated attacks, without informing the attacker while also being invisible to the end user (no need for CAPTCHAs).
 Inflicting financial damage to attackers destroys their ROI.

 Second, it doesn’t rely primarily on data from the past to apply to the present.
 A unique client-side sensor detection and inspection process, used to profile and validate real browser and human interaction, allows for immediate detection with the ability to stop attacks from the first request.
 Including those never seen before.
 This approach results in an extremely low false positive rate of less than 0.001%.
 Coupled with dynamic, polymorphic obfuscation to deter reverse engineering attempts, immediate and long-term efficacy is realized.

 How Kasada works: